 How to Get the Coaching or Consulting You Need to Run a Successful Interior Design Business

-When I opened up my waitlist this past month, I had the pleasure of speaking with several designers who were interested in working together.
-Something a lot of my clients and potential clients share with me is that they've already tried a variety of things, and none of it has been effective.
+The last time I opened up my waitlist, I had the pleasure of speaking with several designers who were interested in working together.
+Something a lot of clients and potential clients share with me is that they've already tried a variety of things, and many of them haven’t been effective.

-Or, they invested in a program for interior designers, only to realize after a year and $10k, it wasn't helpful, and they can learn more from my blog posts.
+Or, they invested in a program for interior designers, only to realize after a year and $10k, it wasn't helpful, and they were learning more from my blog posts.

-It's important to really pay attention to what you need in your business and whether what someone is offering aligns with that.
+When choosing a business coach or consultant to help you with your business, it’s important to pay attention to what you need in your business and whether what that person is offering aligns with that.

-Recently I was swept up in someone else's sales page and I was like, I'm doing it, I'm signing up.
+In a personal example, awhile back I was swept up in a business owner’s sales page and I was like, I'm doing it, I'm signing up.
 I need this.
 But then I was like, Do I need this?
 Will this just add more to my plate?

-After looking at what was included line by line (yes, in a vacuum, away from all the catchy sales copy that was pulling me in as it should) I asked myself these questions:
+After looking at what was included line by line (yes, in a vacuum, away from all the catchy sales copy and beautiful imagery that was pulling me in as it should) I asked myself these questions:

 Does this address a current challenge in my business that by solving it, other things will become easier?